tghgg/Tracker/README.md

 ![WATASHI-GA-KITA](./assets/screenshot.png)

-# Tracker
+# TuDu
-A simple habit tracker.
-Nothing fancy.
-WIP.
+A simple TuDu list.
+Might get more fancy as time goes on.